IamSebastianDev/mjolnir/readme.md

 -   `--defer`: Defer execution of the generated JavaScript code.
 The JavaScript file will be created, but it won't be executed.

+-   `--pragma`: Add a pragma to the output

 ### Example

 Here's an example of how to use the Valhalla Script Parser: